Water contamination underscores health safety. People consume ounces of water from a public source, and billions rely on tap water.

 Lead is a neurotoxin found in natural deposits of elements.
 Lead can be found in drinking water when corrosion of faucets, plumbing, and fixtures occurs.
-When this happens, the water supply used by the public is in great trouble.
-This is when the drinking water gets contaminated with lead.

-Pregnant women, infants, and young children are particularly vulnerable to lead because it is a toxic metal that can harm health even at low exposure levels.
-Even a dose of lead that would have a little effect on an adult can have potential effects on children.
-Lead exposure in children can impact brain development and the nervous system.
-This situation is very alarming.
+Even a dose of lead that would have little effect on an adult can potentially affect children.
+Lead exposure in children can impact brain development and the nervous system, which is alarming.

-People were triggered because of the danger that happened in Flint, Michigan, last 2014.
-And now, what has happened in Los Angeles and San Francisco about the lead exposure to children and families that caused their lives into grave predicament?
-It has been reported that it is worse than what happened in Flint.
-Find out why.
+And now, what has happened in Los Angeles and San Francisco about the lead exposure to children and families that caused their lives in grave predicament?

 Lead in L. It makes families sick